defano/wyldcard/README.md

 on mouseUp
   ask "Hi!
 What's your name?"
   put it into theName
-  if theName is not empty then answer "Pleasure to meet you, " & theName & "." end mouseUp
+  if theName is not empty then answer "Pleasure to meet you," && theName & "." end mouseUp

 ```